Backgrounder: ASLMS & Laser and Other Energy – Based Technology

 The Society currently has more than 4,000 members, 20% of which are located outside the United States.

 What does ASLMS do?

 The vision of ASLMS is to be the world’s preeminent resource for laser research, education, technology and clinical knowledge.
+The mission of ASLMS is to promote excellence in patient care by advancing biomedical application of lasers and other related technologies worldwide.
 ASLMS works toward this ambitious mission by:

 - Conducting an annual conference for the multidisciplinary exchange of information on the latest discoveries, applications and research involving medical lasers and light energy sources

 - Publishing the world’s foremost laser journal, Lasers in Surgery and Medicine